Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 You may want to revisit [Assessing Read Quality](https://cloud-span.github.io/03genomics/01-quality-control/index.html) or [Trimming and Filtering](https://cloud-span.github.io/03genomics/02-trimming/index.html) to remind yourself of key concepts.

-We have two different types of sequencing data (short-read Illumina sequence and long-read Nanopore sequence) available for this metagenome and will be using them both in a hybrid approach to assemble and analyse this metagenome.
+We have two different types of sequencing data (short-read Illumina sequence and long-read Nanopore sequence) available for this metagenome.
+We will be using them both in a hybrid approach to assemble and analyse this metagenome.

-Because the two types of sequencing are different in length and quality, we need to use different programs for each of them that are built to handle the different strengths and weaknesses each technology provides.
+Because the two types of sequences are different in length and quality, we need to use different programs for each of them that are built to handle the different strengths and weaknesses each technology provides.

 <br clear="left"/>